BA degree in Archaeology or a relevant discipline.

 Building on a tradition of ‘critical museology’, this course seeks to provoke students into questioning what a museum is and does, and what it can be.

-The aim of this course is to familiarise students with the main current debates within critical museology, and particularly new forms museums have been developing to engage with communities.
+The aim of this course is to familiarise students with the main current debates within critical museology, and particularly new forms museums have been developing to engage with communities in a broad sense.

-Through a critical analysis of case studies and literature we start unpacking some of the key concepts central to the topic of ‘museums and communities’.
-We will explore topics such as the politics of representation and self-representation, issues of authority, control and inclusion/exclusion, the potential for social and historical criticism embedded in museum practices, claims to repatriation, new modes of exhibition-making, the critical perspective of audiences, communities and the nation-state, among others.
+Through a critical analysis of case studies and literature we will explore topics such as the politics of representation and self-representation, issues of authority, control and inclusion/exclusion, the potential for social and historical criticism embedded in museum practices, claims to repatriation, the critical perspective of audiences, communities and the nation-state, post-colonialism and de-colonisation, among others.

 Classes will explore recent controversial cases in the museum world.
 By the end of the term, students are expected to have gained critical insight into the different aspects involved in museum practices and community engagement.
 Student should be able to apply these ideas and perspectives to contemporary cases.